loonmotor/jobs/README.md

 	`

 2) Register resource handlers in [setup/restfulApi.js](setup/restfulApi.js)
-- **Use** method can accept an array of resources that are sharing the same handler for requests of the same method.
-Here it checks whether the request is from a signed in user, if yes continues to next handler, if not return an error.
+- **Use** method can accept an array of resources that are sharing the same handler for certain HTTP method.
+Here it checks whether the request is from a signed in user, if yes continues to the next handler, if not return an error.

 	```
 	restfulApi.use(['template.Profile',